Cognigy/Documentation/docs/ai/analyze/contact-profiles.md

 ## View a Contact Profile

+To view a Contact Profile, follow these steps:

 1. Open the Cognigy.AI interface.
 2. In the left-side menu, select a Project.
 3. In the left-side menu of the Project page, go to **Manage > Contact Profiles**.
 4. Select a Contact Profile from the list.
-5. The Contact Profile for a specific user will open.
+The Contact Profile for a specific user will open.

 Within the individual Contact Profile, a list of conversation transcripts will be displayed, with the stored Contact Profile data available in the right pane.
 To view more details about each session, select a session from the list.
 You will be routed to the [Transcript Explorer](../../insights/explorers/transcript.md) in Insights.

 ## Profile Schema

+The Profile Schema organizes information in Contact Profiles.
+It includes predefined and custom fields.
+The Profile Schema has a standard format that is used in the [Profile](../test/interaction-panel/profile.md) object, which makes it easier to store and retrieve data for creating more personalized conversations.

-### Predefined Fields in the Profile Schema
+### Predefined Fields

-The Profile Schema contains the following predefined fields:
+The Profile Schema has the following predefined fields:

 | Field                   | Description                                                                                                                                                                                                                                                 |
 |-------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|